Wagon Trails

 2 – The decking is TimberTech Legacy Tiger Wood laid at a 45-degree angle to the joists.
 We added clipped corners to the deck per the homeowner’s request.

-3 – Our customers chose to add a Fortress Fe26 Axis Horizontal Infill steel deck railing in matte black.
+3 – Our client chose to add a Fortress Fe26 Axis Horizontal Infill steel deck railing in matte black.

-5 – Below the deck, we installed a Trex RainEscape system.
-The flat ceiling is done in Blue Stain Pine tongue and groove.
-The ceiling and privacy wall are stained with PreservaWood Tamarack Brown transparent.
+6 – The ceiling of the lower outdoor living space is done in tongue and groove Blue Stain Pine.
+The ceiling and privacy wall are stained with PreservaWood Tamarack Brown transparent stain.

 For more information on under-deck drainage systems, visit our Under-Deck Drainage page: